Are you an adviser? Go to Unbiased Pro

 • A Guaranteed Annuity Rate (GAR) ensures a higher, fixed annuity rate from older pension schemes.

-• GARs often exceed current annuity rates, potentially doubling retirement income compared to standard annuities.
+• GARs often exceed current annuity rates, at some times almost doubling retirement income compared to standard annuities.

 • Check your pension paperwork or consult a financial adviser to confirm if you have a GAR.